-We take environmental impacts into account when conducting our business.
-We do this by developing sustainable products and services and addressing sustainability issues in our risk management.
-Implementing various operational measures helps us to reduce our environmental footprint.
+It is our ambition to reach net zero by 2050 and we take environmental impacts into account when conducting our business.
+We develop sustainable products and services and address sustainability issues in our risk management.

 In our banking businesses, environmental aspects are considered when managing transaction-related risks.
 To assess whether projects or client activities may pose a major risk to the environment, the climate or biodiversity, we apply our Reputational Risk Review Process.

 Credit Suisse strives to use natural resources more efficiently and to minimize our operational footprint.
 To achieve this, we are implementing a variety of measures through our environmental management system (EMS), which is certified globally across the company in accordance with the ISO 14001:2015 standard.
 We have also set ourselves specific environmental targets in this regards.